 John Goodman is obscenely hilarious as Harly Mays, the candyman, Whip's dealer on speed-dial, his very own “Dr. Feelgood.”
 When he flies into the expensive hotel room where Whip is waiting with his clueless union rep and his unsuspecting attorney, ready to do what he does best, the viewer is entertained, educated and shocked all at once.
 These moments are coupled with electrifying rock music to approximate the condition of being high, the sense of extraordinary well-being, the exhilaration and invincibility.
 How high will Whitaker fly with those cool aviator sunglasses shielding his secret?
 How far will he fall?

 In a Denzel Washington film, there is more than mere entertainment.
 Without preaching, the film brings up the possibility that we are an addictive society, with millions of middle Americans hooked on prescription medication, illicit drugs and/or alcohol – the biggest drug of all.
 Due to the magic of science, there are legal consequences to indiscreet consumption at inappropriate times, so Captain Whitaker’s balancing act gets trickier when his blood alcohol level is tested.
 And we watch, mesmerized by a gifted man dancing on a high-rise ledge, wondering how long he can keep it going.

 Several minutes before the passenger liner crashes, Captain Whitaker has to engage in extreme maneuvers when he realizes the equipment is malfunctioning, and the special effects for these scenes are impressive.
 If you have a queasy stomach or were in a plane accident ever, these scenes may be difficult to watch.

-A well-paced thriller and an excellent character study, “Flight” is sure to generate all kinds of discussion and all kinds of Oscar™ buzz for Denzel Washington and the director.
+An excellent character study, “Flight” is sure to generate all kinds of discussion and all kinds of Oscar™ buzz for Denzel Washington and the director.
 Three boxes of popcorn.

 Causes Jeanne Powell Supports